Notice to Industry 2: Biosecurity requirements for aircraft operations personnel - imported horses

 - scissor lift operators, ramp drivers, on board cargo handlers who only touch the outside of the horse air-stalls;

 - Australian Border Force officers, flight crew, MDL operator and main panel operators;

 - tug drivers in the controlled area but remaining on the tug, supervised by department staff and not contacting any part of the controlled area;

 - lower deck loader operators, lower deck drivers and refuelling officers.

 Category C personnel must:

 - remain clear of the operations so that no additional biosecurity measures are required;

-- keep away from horses and animal transport containers;
+- keep away from horses and horse air-stalls;

-- submit for inspection when leaving the aircraft to determine if clothing and footwear are clean and free from contamination with BRM; and
+- submit for inspection when leaving the controlled area to determine if clothing and footwear are clean and free from contamination with BRM; and

 - advise a biosecurity officer if they are likely to have contact with horses within the next 12 hours.